RemoAI-LLC/REMO-SERVER/Developer guides/user_specific_implementation_summary.md

 # User-Specific Remo Implementation Summary

-This document provides a comprehensive overview of the user-specific functionality implementation in Remo using DynamoDB.
+This document provides a comprehensive overview of the user-specific functionality implementation in Remo using DynamoDB, including recent improvements to intent detection and routing.

 ## 🎯 What Was Implemented